Info-443-Spring-2023/project-2-matthewcagle/README.md

 ### Singleton Pattern
+**Context**: `ansible/lib/ansible/utils/singleton.py`, `ansible/lin/ansible/utils/display.py`
 This pattern restricts instantiation of a class to a single instance, and provides a global point of access to it.
 Singleton was identified under `utils` where it has been implemented with the `Display` class to ensure that any part of Ansible can obtain a reference to the single instance of `Display.`

-**Context**: ansible/lib/ansible/utils/singleton.py, ansible/lin/ansible/utils/display.py

 **Problem**: The `singleton.py` module provides a generic implementation of the Singleton Pattern which enforces that classes can only create one instance of themselves.
 The Singleton pattern is used in the `display.py` file to address the problem of multiple instances of the `Display` class being created and used throughout the application.
 The `Display` class deals with the handling the display of messages during the execution of Ansible tasks.

-**Soltion**: By using the Singleton pattern, it enforces that there is only one instance of the `Display` class.
+**Solution**: By using the Singleton pattern, it enforces that there is only one instance of the `Display` class.
 This is essential as having multiple instances of the `Display` class could lead to inconsistencies and conflicts in displaying messages.
 With the implementation of SIngleton, Ansible can use the same instance of the `Display` class to provide a coordinated display of messages.

 # Architectural Assessment
 ## 1. Separation of Concerns